 Hotel Stara Zagora offers fantastic means of recreation, consisting of a sauna, tennis court and billiards.
-It is situated 4.7 km. from the Samara football arena, where games during the world cup will take place.

 Public means of transportation can be found in the area but staff can provide taxis as well.
 The breakfast they offer is freshly made and delicious.

 If you plan on staying here, you should book a room right away as they tend to run out fast!